UT-Austin-RPL/amago/README.md

 ### 1. **Basic Gymnasium**
 **[`01_basic_gym.py`](examples/01_basic_gym.py)**

 Typical RL benchmarks are MDPs and can be treated as a simple special case of the full agent.
-Memory is often redundant but these tasks are easy and good for debugging.
+Memory is often redundant but these tasks can be helpful for testing.

 [Example `wandb` for LunarLander-v2 with a Transformer](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/30ndyo2l?nw=nwuserjakegrigsby)